dmitrijslotko/terraform_lambda_builder/README.md

 ## terraform_lambda_builder

 This project is created to solve one simple problem - deployment of AWS Lambdas using Terraform.

 ## How it works:

 0. Create a module resource and specify the source with the latest version tag.
+Drag `jest` folder to the root directory.
+Drag `package.json` to the root directory or copy dipendencies to the existing `package.json` file.
+To use local enviroment variables for testing use `setEnvVars.js` in `jest` folder.
 Specify the `stage` and `stack_name` in the module.

 ```hcl
    module "lambda_builder" {